bloomberg/memray/README.md

 - [Code of Conduct](https://github.com/bloomberg/.github/blob/main/CODE_OF_CONDUCT.md)

 This project has adopted a Code of Conduct.
-If you have any concerns about the Code, or behavior which you have experienced in the project, please contact us at opensource@bloomberg.net.
+If you have any concerns about the Code, or behavior that you have experienced in the project, please contact us at opensource@bloomberg.net.

 # Security Policy

 - [Security Policy](https://github.com/bloomberg/memray/security/policy)

-If you believe you have identified a security vulnerability in this project, please send email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.
+If you believe you have identified a security vulnerability in this project, please send an email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.

 Please do NOT open an issue in the GitHub repository, as we'd prefer to keep vulnerability reports private until we've had an opportunity to review and address them.